-Arts and Crafts – Open crafts will begin on June 4th from 10 a.m. to 2 p.m. and will continue on Fridays.
+Arts and Crafts – Open crafts are available from 10 a.m. to 2 p.m. on Fridays.
 Bring a project to work on and get to know some other crafters.
 Call for more information or to save space.

 Exercise Classes – Exercise classes are offered at Senior Center as space and demand allow.
 Spaces are limited so please call ahead to reserve a spot or to get on a waiting list.
 Current classes are listed below:

-S.A.I.L (Stay active and Independant for Life) – S.A.I.L. is an evidence-based program that provides strength and balance training for older adults as well as some light aerobic activity.
+S.A.I.L (Stay Active and Independent for Life) – S.A.I.L. is an evidence-based program that provides strength and balance training for older adults as well as some light aerobic activity.
 The program is sponsored by the UT Extension Office for Anderson County and is held on Mondays and Wednesdays from 10:30 to 11:30.